yabwon/SAS_PACKAGES/README.md

 To create your own package:
 - Read the `SAS(r) packages - the way to share (a how to)- Paper 4725-2020.pdf` to learn more.

+#### If you have any questions, sugdestions, or ideas do not hesitate to contact me!

 ## Available packages:
 Currently the following packages are available: